Voice-preserving Zero-shot Multiple Accent Conversion: Introduction

 For many people, their own or others' accents present a severe obstacle to communication.
 For some other people, watching a movie set in America with British accented speakers creates a dissonance that takes them out of the immersive experience.
 Therefore, a system that converts a speaker's accent yet still preserves the original voice identity can have a great impact in a wide range of situations including communication, language learning, and entertainment.

-Conventional accent conversion approaches require the availability of parallel speech, i.e. utterances reading the same text with target accents, during training and/or inference \cite{accentron, PPG_ac, ppg_frame_pairing, vc_for_accent_reduction}.
-Practically, we often do not have native and non-native utterances with the same linguistic contents.
-Usually, each speaker in a dataset only speaks with one accent, and there is relative scarcity in the available number of speakers and audio recordings for non-native accents.
-Therefore, the main challenge in voice-preserving accent conversion is the need to disentangle features related to a speaker’s voice, accent, and linguistic contents.

-Previous works have used adversarial learning to disentangle features\cite{multilingual_tts, tianjin_mandarin}, where both apply a discriminator to wipe-out speaker dependent information from content embeddings.
+The main challenge in voice-preserving accent conversion is the need to disentangle features related to a speaker’s voice, accent, and linguistic contents.
+Usually, each speaker in a data set only speaks with one accent, and there is relative scarcity in the available number of speakers and audio recordings for non-native accents.
+Previous works have used adversarial learning to disentangle features \cite{multilingual_tts, tianjin_mandarin}, where both apply a discriminator to wipe-out speaker dependent information from content embeddings.
 Other works, such as \cite{style_content_disentanglement, discrete_disentanglement}, achieve disentanglement via quantization of different features to obscure undesired information.

-Our proposed model is most similar to the accent conversion models proposed in \cite{key_baseline} and \cite{tianjin_mandarin}.
-Both models use a recognition-synthesis framework, where they use an automatic speech recognition (ASR) model to extract speaker and accent-independent linguistic features and a text-to-speech (TTS) model trained on the speech with target accent to synthesize audio.
-The model from \cite{key_baseline} only converts Hindi accented speech to American accented speech, and the converted audios are perceived as different from the voice of original speaker.
-On the other hand, our model converts arbitrary accented input speech to speech with multiple target accents.
-Listeners from our perceptual tests agree that our model is good at preserving the original speaker's voice identity.
-Our work also differs significantly from \cite{tianjin_mandarin}, which only works for a few seen speakers, in that our model performs well for unseen speakers.